 Tech Tips — firing

 Lots of visitors to the studio have asked if we can post a tutorial on how to make this plate.
 Here it is!
 What you’ll need: An 8” square base.
-I used Black (100).9 each: 1/2”, 1”, 1 1/2”, 2” squaresGlastacCraft CupsEither Clear Steel Needle-Tip Bottle for Glastac, or a thin tipped brush, like our Long Liner BrushBullseye Shelf Primer or ThinfireAunt Martha’s Towels or other lint free towelSpartan Glass Cleaner Instructions: Put down 4 craft cups to elevate your 8” square.
+I used Black (100).9 each: 1/2”, 1”, 1 1/2”, 2” squaresGlastacCraft CupsEither Clear Steel Needle-Tip Bottle for Glastac, or a thin tipped brushBullseye Shelf Primer or ThinfireAunt Martha’s Towels or other lint free towelSpartan Glass Cleaner Instructions: Put down 4 craft cups to elevate your 8” square.
 Choose the colors you like best.
 Use as many as you want!
-I chose to have a reaction between each one of my...
+I chose to have a reaction between each one of my squares.
+The colors I used...

 This is the best firing schedule template you will ever find!
 Everything you need to keep track of will be found in this download.
 We developed and use this log exclusively in our studio, as do all our students!
 Click on the image below to download!
 And if you need it, here is our Firing Schedule Tutorial